vamsiKrishnaBandaru/Product-Bundle-Manager/README.md

 ## API Integration

-The application integrates with the Monk Commerce API for product data.
-API key is required for authentication.
+The application integrates with the Commerce API for product data.
+The API key is required for authentication.

 ## Build